This post may contain affiliate links. See our affiliate disclaimer here.

 - Mammoth Cave Campground: The main campground within the national park, Mammoth Cave Campground, is the prime location for tent campers.
 Hiking trails connect directly to the campground and it is located within walking distance of the visitor center and cave entrance.
 The campground also has bathrooms with hot showers and flush toilets.
 RVs are also permitted but no hookups are available.

 - Houchin Ferry Campground: Also located in the national park, Houchin Ferry offer riverfront tent camping sites.
 The 12 spot campground is in a quiet area of the park 15 miles from the visitor center.
 There are no showers but portable toilets are available for campers.

-- Misty Valley Farm: For more private tent camping options near Mammoth Cave, check out listings from local landowners on Hipcamp.
-One such spot is Misty Valley Farm which offers flat, wooded campsites with a firepit and chairs on the property of a working farm.
+- Mushroom Farm For more private tent and RV camping options near Mammoth Cave, check out listings from local landowners on Hipcamp.
+One such spot is Prayer Mountain Mushroom Farm, which offers dry camping on their 50-acre property.

 - Historic Farm: Another Hipcamp listing near Mammoth Cave is a mid-1800s land grant farm.
 The historic farm offers tent camping sites in a country setting.
 There are several spots, both in open and shaded areas, where visitors can pitch their tent.
 On-site amenities include a firepit, grill, camp stove and portable potty.

 - Nolin Lake State Park: North of Mammoth Cave, about 40 minutes from the visitor center, Nolin Lake State Park offers 27 primitive campsites for tent campers.
 The campground sits on the shore of the lake and offers a bathhouse and playground.
 There are also RV campsites with partial hookups available.